I had just shut my church down, putting to end five years of planting, struggling and depleting our retirement.

 We were walking around a big park across the street from our apartments.
 I’d actually been a little disappointed we had to move into an apartment from a 4 bedroom house in our old city.
 But it was all we could find and we needed to move and get started.

 I’d heard about a great theatre group that met outdoors in our new city somewhere.
 It had a national reputation, and was something I would love to get involved in.
 In my last city, I’d evangelized by getting involved in local theatre and building relationships with people there.
 It was one of the things that made me attractive to my new church.
-But this theatre group was so professional, I doubted I’d ever be involved.
-Better to just enjoy attending.

-But as we were walking through our new massive park across from our apartment, I started seeing signs.
+As we were walking through our new massive park across from our apartment, I started seeing signs.
 Not signs from God…at least, not specifically…but public signs with the name of that theatre on them.
 We rounded a corner and there it was.
 The outdoor theatre I’d heard so much about was about a 15 minute walk from my new home.

 It was at this moment the totality of all God had set up for me came rushing into view.